Yes, the title sounds absurdly dramatic.

 - and occasionally reality itself.

 The website is no longer simply underperforming.
+It has become symbolic.

 A monument to false confidence, plugin updates, forgotten passwords, and decisions made three months earlier by someone “very good with computers.”